This section pulls together fundamental information about bullying, including:

 - repetition or high likelihood of repetition of bullying behaviors

-This definition helps determine whether an incident is bullying or other type of aggressive behavior, such as one-time physical fights, online arguments, or incidents between adults.
+This definition helps determine whether an incident is bullying or another type of aggressive behavior or both.

 Research on Bullying